sheetal0123/GridDemo/readme.txt

+#Grid can also be run using Docker with very few steps:
+docker run -d --name MyNewGridContainer -p 4444:4444 selenium/hub   | pull image "selenium/hub" and add into container "MyNewGridContainer" docker run -d -P --link MyNewGridContainer:hub selenium/node-firefox | pull firefox image and add into same container docker run -d -P --link MyNewGridContainer:hub selenium/node-chrome  | same as above

+above command will create a container and add hub, firefox and chrome inside it now we need to simply run testng file

 #Grid demo for web using Selenium + TestNG
 Imp: TestNG.xml or tests can be run from either hub or nodes As hub and nodes are connected through grid, so test request come to grid server